vitiral/simple-quality/starting-project.md

 how some of the most effective tutorials approach the subject.
 An "overview" of the subject will also eventually be published, to help more advanced users.

-The example used will be the same as the one used in the [rst](1) tutorial, which makes sense because I am the author of that tool and it was designed specifically to address the approach to quality defined in this book.
+The example project used will be the same as the one used in the [rst](1) tutorial, which makes sense because I am also the author of that tool and it was designed specifically to address the approach to quality defined in this book.
 We will install rst in a later chapter, but just know that while there is definitely overlap between the two tutorials, they have very different purposes. rst's